arms-mbon/data_workspace/latest/reformatted_data/README.md

-In here are data formatted for particular endpoints, as such they may not contain the entirety of the ARMS-MBON dataset (as this will depend on the needs of the endpoint).
+In here are data formatted for particular endpoints:
-* imis: the Integrated Marine Information System (VLIZ's datasets catalogue)
+* [IMIS](https://github.com/arms-mbon/data_workspace/tree/main/reformatted_data/imis): the datasets provided for the Integrated Marine Information System (VLIZ's datasets catalogue).
+FYI: for all ARMS data records in IMIS, type the following into your address bar: https://vliz.be/en/imis?module=dataset&show=search&Field=ARMS-MBON
-* lifewatch: for the ARMS workflow in the Tesseract
+* [LifeWatch](https://github.com/arms-mbon/data_workspace/tree/main/reformatted_data/lifewatch): for use in the ARMS workflow in the Tesseract

+Note that these sources may not contain the entirety of the ARMS-MBON dataset (as this will depend on the needs of the respective endpoints), and these data are therefore not so useful to the casual browser of this GitHub space: see instead [the quality-controlled data](https://github.com/arms-mbon/data_workspace/tree/main/qualitycontrolled_data) or data associated with publication releases such as [data release 1](https://github.com/arms-mbon/data_release_001/tree/main).